Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/contract/co-operation/co-operation.md

 ## Types of Co-Operation Patterns

-Let’s look at 2 DDD patterns suitable for cooperating teams:
+DDD has 2 patterns suitable for cooperating teams:

 - ### Partnership